 With the boiler off, open makeup water valve and allow system to fill slowly.
-Adjust the pressure regulator to provide at least 15 PSIG at the highest point in the system.
+Adjust the pressure regulator to provide at least 15 PSIG in the system when cold.

 With all air vents open, run system circulating pump for a minimum of 30 minutes with the boiler off.